Lincolnshire’s section 19 policy

 Section 19: by reason of exclusion

-For permanent exclusions, we must arrange suitable full-time education for the child.
-This should begin no later than the sixth school day of the exclusion.
+For permanent exclusions, the local authority must arrange suitable full-time education for the child to begin no later than the sixth school day of the exclusion.
 This will be the child’s ‘home authority’ in cases where the school is maintained by (or located within) a different local authority.

-For all suspensions and permanent exclusions, the school must notify us without delay.
-In Lincolnshire, this is within 24 hours of the exclusion being issued.
+For all suspensions and permanent exclusions, school must notify the local authority without delay.
+In Lincolnshire this is within 24 hours of the exclusion being issued.

-For fixed period exclusions, known as suspensions, this responsibility falls to the school’s governing board.
-This is in accordance with section 100 of the Education and Inspections Act 2006.
+For fixed period exclusions, known as Suspensions, this responsibility falls to the school’s governing board in accordance with Section 100 Education and Inspections Act 2006.

 Section 19: by reason of ‘otherwise’